Coats introduces the worlds first anti microbial sewing thread – Coats Protect

 The anti-microbial treatment creates a “zone of inhibition” that helps prevent the growth of odour and stain causing bacteria and pathogens around the seam.
 The treatment is available around the world for Coats’ thread and will provide peace of mind and enhanced product quality for our customers and consumers.

 Anti-microbial thread can be used in a wide range of sewing applications and benefits include helping: keep products sterile; prevent product deterioration; fight mould and mildew and provide stain resistance.
-Many products, such as athletic footwear, hospital furnishings, operating theatre beds, muscle supports, hospital gowns, military tactical vests, helmets and outdoor goods need continued protection from fungi and odour causing bacteria, making them ideal applications for Coats Protect.
+Many products, such as athletic footwear, hospital furnishings, operating theatre beds, muscle supports, hospital gowns, military tactical vests, helmets and outdoor goods need continued protection from odour causing bacteria, making them ideal applications for Coats Protect.

 For more information please contact: